Enasis Network Common Library#

 Additional arguments on the command line.

-param model:
+param valid:

 Override default config validation model.

-property basic: dict[str, Any]
+property basic: dict[str, Any]#

 Return the configuration source loaded from the objects.